Touring Tips & Show Booking Advice for Musicians

 Your introduction should go as follows…(READ MORE)

 When communicating with a booker, be as concise and informative as possible.
+Remember, he probably receives A LOT of emails every day, so the last thing he wants to read is a long-winded message.
+Try to keep it to 4-5 sentences while still hitting on all your main selling points.
 If you need to, take some time to get your spiel ready before actually establishing contact.
 In your message, you want to include all relative information that will convince the booker that you are going to get people through the door on the night of the show (i.e., promotional pursuits and previous draws in that market, radio and press outlets that you'll be pursuing, and the like).
 This tidbit is what he wants to hear because that is how the venue makes money and continues to operate.

 A very helpful tool in securing a show, especially in a new market, is...(READ MORE)